usubalang/usuba/_posts/2020-04-09-crypto-DSLs.md

 primitives.
 It covers a broder range than Usuba, which focuses solely on primitives.

-While Usuba programs are designed to act as specifications of ciphers, they remain implementations, in the sense that Usuba's operators and constructions are driven by existing CPU architectures.
-Cryptol on the other hands removes the architectural aspects altogether, and strives to offer very high-level abstractions.
-As such, Cryptol natively supports polynomials and field arithmetics, allowing it to express more naturally than Usuba ciphers like AES.
-For instance, AES's multiplication in GF(2<sup>8</sup>) modulo the irreducible polynome
-<i>x<sup>8</sup> + x<sup>4</sup> + x<sup>3</sup> + x + 1</i> can be
-written in Cryptol as:
+Usuba's design was driven by existing CPU architectures, but still aims at providing a semantics abstract enough to allow reasoning on combinational circuits.
+Often, ciphers are specified at this level of abstraction, but not always: AES for instance is defined in terms of operations in a finite field.
+Cryptol handles well this type of cipher, by providing high-level mathematical abstractions, even when they do not trivially map to any commonly used hardware.
+As such, Cryptol natively supports polynomials and field arithmetics.
+For instance, AES's multiplication in GF(2<sup>8</sup>) modulo the irreducible polynome <i>x<sup>8</sup> + x<sup>4</sup> + x<sup>3</sup> + x + 1</i> can be written in Cryptol as:

 ```
 irreducible = <| x^^8 + x^^4 + x^^3 + x + 1 |>